1st July 2016 2.4% Award pay rise or freeze?!

 There is a new option for people to be paid out two out of their four weeks’ annual leave – see https://www.fairwork.gov.au/leave/annual-leave/cashing-out-annual-leave Just make sure it is in writing.
 Two weeks in lieu of actually taking leave can only occur if the employee is entitled to a minimum of four weeks leave.

-This can be a win-win opportunity.
+For the practice, this can be a win-win opportunity.
 Accumulating excessive leave creates a significant liability for practice.
 Any leave owning for annual, sick or long service leave is based on the employee’s current hourly rate.

-For example, a person who started five years ago and that has had five annual pay increases and has had no annual leave (which would be rare) is entitled to be paid at the employee’s current annual employment rate and not at the rate when it should have been taken at the end of each year.
+For example, a person who started five years ago and has had five annual pay increases and has had no annual leave (which admittedly would be rare) is entitled to be paid at the employee’s current annual employment rate and not at the rate when it should have been taken at the end of each year.

 The liability adds up in either staff burnout or unnecessary financial liability.
 We have seen significant disputes arise when owners retire or staff are feeling burnout and seek compensation for this reason alone.
-At least this may be a way to meet everyone half way.

 3. Look at new ways to boost your income and be more efficient